FelixDobler/Backup/README.md

 SyncHub -.daily .-> BorgRepo
 SyncHub -- \ndaily --> RemoteBorgRepo

-%% move RBS to the bottom
+BorgRepo -.- NoteEncryption
-%% C3 ~~~ RemoteServer
+RemoteBorgRepo -.- NoteEncryption
 ```

 This project contains all the code and documentation of my backup solution for future reference.

-- Clients use _rsync_ to push their data into a _sync hub_.
+- Clients use [rsync](https://rsync.samba.org/) to push their data into a _sync hub_.
 Each client can only access their own directory within the sync hub
   - rsync only transfers file diffs
-- These files get used to create backups with _borg_ that are no acessible by the clients anymore.
+- These files get used to create backups with [Borg](https://borgbackup.readthedocs.io/en/stable/) that are not acessible by the clients
   - Borg backups are deduplicated and compressed
 - One backup of the sync hub is on each the local and remote backup server
-- Note that the borg-backups are encrypted, so the data stays protected and the remote-server can't access it.
+- Note that the borg-backups are encrypted, so the data stays protected and the remote-server can't access it

 # Process
-- clients push their data to the live-dir daily
+- clients push their data to the live-dir
-- afterwards the backup server creates the local- and remote borg-backup
+- backup server creates the local- and remote borg-backup afterwards

 # Retention Policy
 Keep the following backups: (might be expanded when disk usage is assessable)